Benczus/webCalculatorExercise/README.md

 The test, will contain the following:
 - Questions about the general knowledge of back-end web development
 - Talk about the developed code.
-This may include short questions about the development choices of the code, or deeper structura or design choices.
+This may include short questions about the development choices of the code, or deeper structural or design choices.
 - Coding test.
 The student will be asked to implement a predefined feature into her/his code.

 The results of the test can be categorized by the following points: